xster/flutter-wiki/Opting-out-of-Dart-2-with-Flutter-beta-2.md

 ## Dart 2

-Dart 2 support was opt-in in Flutter beta 1; in beta 2, Dart 2 is enabled by default, and we strongly encourage you to develop using Dart 2, including updating your applications and packages to incorporate any [breaking changes](https://groups.google.com/forum/#!topic/flutter-dev/H8dDhWg_c8I) you may experience.
+Dart 2 support was opt-in in Flutter beta 1; in beta 2, Dart 2 is enabled by default.
+We strongly encourage you to develop using Dart 2, including updating your applications and packages to incorporate any [breaking changes](https://groups.google.com/forum/#!topic/flutter-dev/H8dDhWg_c8I) you may experience.

 ## How to update your code